Clarifai/docs/docs/clarifai-basics/applications/create-an-application.md

+---
+description: How to create a Clarifai Application
+sidebar_position: 1
+---

 # Create an Application

 To create an application, head on over to the [applications page](https://portal.clarifai.com/apps) and press the 'Create a New Application' button.